oss-generic/process/docs/MergingPrs.md

    the problem as described and submit a new iteration.
   1. **Merge conflict**: The PR is conflicting with the current `master` branch.
 The author should rebase the branch and resolve conflicts.
   1. **Check failure**: E.g. CI is failing.
-The author should fix the causes of the failures or give an acceptable justifications for the failures.
+The author should fix the causes of the failures or give acceptable justifications for the failures.
   1. **Outdated branch**: The PR is not in sync with the current `master` branch.
 The author should rebase the branch.
     Do not use GitHub's 'Update branch' button because it will create a merge commit instead of rebasing.